Gracetexana/Non-RelationalDataManagement/README.md

   ### [MongoDB Homework 9](<Week 8>)

   - [Scenario 1](<Week 8/scenario1.js>)
-      Store data about three students and two courses as though each course has 20 students or less.
+      Create a database of three students and two courses and the relationships between them as though each course has 20 students or less.

   - [Scenario 2](<Week 8/scenario2.js>)
-      Store data about three students and two courses as though each course has up to 20,000 students.
+      Create a database of three students and two courses and the relationships between them as though each course has up to 20,000 students.

 ## Neo4j